Today: 6 secret weapons (well, really, it's six varieties of one secret weapon) in the battle against unhealthy habits.

-When I'm not gearing up for my book tour for the launch of the paperback of Happier at Home, I spend my time pondering the nature of habits -- one of the most fascinating subjects in the world, and highly relevant to happiness -- as I work on my next book, Before and After.
+When I'm not gearing up for my book tour for the launch of the paperback of Happier at Home, I spend my time pondering the nature of habits—one of the most fascinating subjects in the world, and highly relevant to happiness—as I work on my next book, Better Than Before.

 We’re far more likely to do something if it’s convenient, and far less likely to do something if it’s inconvenient, to an astounding degree.
 For instance, in one cafeteria, when an ice-cream cooler’s lid was left open, thirty percent of diners bought ice cream, but when diners had to open the lid, only fourteen percent bought ice cream, even though the ice cream was visible in both situations.
 People take less food when using tongs, instead of spoons, as serving utensils.

 Accordingly, we can strengthen or weaken habits by making them more or less convenient to follow.
 One familiar example?
 The advice to pack your gym back the night before.
 When it's more convenient to head to the gym, you're more likely to do it.

 Inconvenience can also be our annoying friend.
 There are six obvious ways to make an activity less convenient, to help us stick to habits that entail avoiding some behavior: